 For all drums and containers that need to be picked up, washed, de-identified, and scrapped, there is an $8.00 charge.
 There is a $5.00 charge for drums and containers that are dropped off at our location that need to be scrapped or are deemed non-reusable and or non-reconditionable.
 There is no fee if drums are dropped off at our location and are deemed reusable.
 Caution: All drums and containers will be refused if they do not have closures in place and are not empty according to CFR 49 (see DOT UN requirements page for definition).

 Drum Pickup For Disposal and Recycling

-Orlando Drum provides free pick up for 50 drums or more, but we can also pick up less than 50 drums for a $60.00 charge.
-If the drums are deemed unusable and impossible to recondition and need to be washed, de-identified and scrapped there is an $8.00 fee per container.
+Orlando Drum provides free pick up service for 50 drums or more, but we can also pick up less than 50 drums for a $60.00 charge.
+If the drums are deemed unusable and impossible to recondition and need to be washed, de-identified, and scrapped, there is an $8.00 fee per container.